Cmccrave/McRave/README.md

 # McRave

-McRave is a simple AI that can play all 3 races to an extent, but is best at Protoss.
+McRave is a simple AI that can play all 3 races to an extent, but is best at ~~Protoss~~ Zerg.
 It has a small but refined set of builds it is capable of performing, as well as reactions to enemy builds and tech choices.
 The goal of McRave is to play as closely to humans play, regardless of the AI meta, so that it may be prepared for the future when AI can compete at the level of professional Broodwar players.

-**Results:**
-- 12th at CIG 2017.
+**Recent Results:**
-- 7th at AIIDE 2017.
+- Zerg: 7th CoG 2020 (31.64% Winrate)
-- 3rd at SSCAIT 2017 Round Robin, 4th in the elimination bracket.
-- 2nd at AIST S1.
-- Has ranked 1st on SSCAIT ladder.
-- 3rd at CIG 2018 (1st young professional).
-- 7th at AIIDE 2018.
+- Zerg: 5th AIIDE 2020 (57.22% Winrate)
-- 4th at AIST S2.

 **Thanks to:**
 - Nathan Roth (Antiga/Iruian) for providing expert analysis of replays and being a strategic advisor.